Tips for Cleaning Your AC System

 • Testing lines, refrigerant levels and connections

-It’s not too late to have a tune-up done this fall—and we can get your furnace prepared for heating season too.
+You can still have maintenance done this fall—and we can get your furnace prepared for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a handful of items:
+You’ll only need a couple of things:

 • Wet-dry vacuum and hose with a soft brush attachment